-You can stop searching; you’ve found the perfect low waste, eco-friendly, homemade moisturiser recipe, made with all-natural ingredients.
+You can stop searching; you’ve found the perfect low waste, eco-friendly, body moisturiser recipe, made with all-natural ingredients.
 All it takes is 2 ingredients and 10 minutes to transform your skin!
 If you want to learn how to make this rich, whipped shea body butter, keep on reading.

 This recipe is made with shea butter and sweet almond oil, and if you want to add a fragrance you can add a few drops of an essential oil of your choice.

 For this recipe I chose to use shea butter as it is thick, rich and super moisturising.
 Because of the fatty acids and vitamin A and E it contains, shea butter is great for dry skin, dermatitis, eczema and even wrinkles.
 And if you ever get sunburnt and you have some of this moisturiser on hand you will be so grateful you made it!
 Although it is an oil, it doesn’t make your skin feel greasy; my skin is left feeling velvety soft.

 I use unrefined, raw shea butter because I want my skin to get all the goodness it can get.
 One thing though; raw shea butter has a strong smell to it, so I would buy organic refined shea butter if think you wouldn’t like this.
 Shea butter will be solid at room temperature, and it really looks like a stick of butter!

 When you make your own shea butter cream you will be amazed by how thick and decadent the real stuff is compared to what you can get off the shelves!